 Why Do Plants Need Nitrogen?

 To put it in simple terms, plants need nitrogen to make themselves.
-Without nitrogen, a plant cannot make the proteins, amino acids and even its very DNA.
+Without nitrogen, a plant cannot make proteins, amino acids, and even its very DNA.
 This is why when there is a nitrogen deficiency in the soil, plants are stunted.
 They simply cannot make their own cells.

 If there is nitrogen all around us, as it makes up 78 percent of the air we breathe, you may also wonder why do plants need nitrogen if it is everywhere?
 How is nitrogen made accessible to plants?
 In order for plants to use the nitrogen in the air, it must be converted in some way to nitrogen in the soil.
 This can happen through nitrogen fixation, or nitrogen can be “recycled” by composting plants and manure.

 How to Test Nitrogen of Soil

-There is no homemade way how to test nitrogen of soil.
+There is no homemade way to test the nitrogen of soil.
 You will either have to have your soil tested or purchase a soil testing kit.
 Typically, your local extension office will gladly test your soil for a small fee or even for free, depending on where you live.
 When you have your soil tested at the extension office, they will also be able to tell you any other deficiencies you may have.

 You can also purchase a kit as a way how to test nitrogen of soil.
 These can be found at most hardware stores and plant nurseries.
 Most are easy and quick to use and can give you a good idea of the nitrogen content of your soil.